dokku/dokku/README.md

 This may take around 5 minutes.
 Certainly better than the several hours it takes to bootstrap Cloud Foundry.

-## Advanced installation (for development)

-The bootstrap script allows source git repository URLs to be overridden to include customizations from your own repositories.
-The GITRECEIVE_URL, BUILDSTEP_REPO and DOKKU_REPO environment variables may be set to override the defaults (see the bootstrap.sh script for how these apply):

-Example:

-    $ wget j.mp/dokku-bootstrap
-    $ chmod +x bootstrap.sh
-    $ DOKKU_REPO=https://github.com/yourusername/dokku.git bootstrap.sh

 ## Configuring

 Set up a domain and a wildcard domain pointing to that host.
 Make sure `/home/git/DOMAIN` is set to this domain.